javier32rojas040506/BackAppMensajeria/README.md

 # BackAppMensajeria
-Este es un repo que maneja todo el backend con node.js de un aplicación de mensajería genérica como telegram
+this a repo that manage all the back with node.js form generic messenger service app like telegram